QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 # Agile Scrum

 Agile Scrum is an agile method that may be used for conducting a project.
+This is one of the most well-known alternatives to the traditional V-Model.

 The client will give you some specifications, called **product backlog**, to the one that will interact with him, called **product owner**.
 Your goal will be to create from these specifications the minimum to have a project that is working.